ylabrj/NanoVNA_Load_Windows10/README.md

 __NanoVNA__ releases only one version - the VNA (Vector Network Analyser).

 __NanoVNA-H__ has two versions of the software - the Vector Network Analyser (VNA) and the Antenna Analyser (AA).
-The devices ship iwth the VNA software.
+The devices ship with the VNA software.
 You need to pick which one you want.
 What's the difference between the two?
 Info on the AA version seems to be pretty sparse as of this writing (late Dec 2019).
 Let me know if you find something.

 If you're following along properly, you have identified which NanoVNA version you have, and you know where to get the releases.
 If you don't, go back to the top of this page, get yourself a caffeinated beverage, drink it, and read it again.